-4. Place the sheet pan about 7 inches under the broiler and cook until the eggplant is extremely browned, verging on burnt – approximately 4 minutes per side.
-Watch them while they broil, as some pieces will need to be flipped and removed before others.
+4. Place the sheet pan about 7 inches under the broiler (I use low-heat broil setting) and cook until the eggplant is extremely browned, verging on burnt.
+Check on them every 2-4 minutes while they broil, as some pieces will need to be flipped and removed before others.

-5. Remove from the broiler and place the eggplant in a single layer onto a 9×13 inch casserole dish.
-You will probably need to squish the pieces of eggplant together in order for all of them to fit (they may not all fit).
-With the back of a spoon press down into the center of each slice of eggplant to create a crevice for the ground meat.
+5. Remove eggplant from the broiler and place in a single layer onto a 9×13 inch casserole dish.
+You may need to squish the pieces of eggplant together in order for all of them to fit (they may not all fit).
+With the back of a spoon press down into the center of each slice of eggplant to create a crevice for the ground beef.